Quincy High School

 |

-In an evolving American economy, the notion of the simple vocational/technical school was becoming increasingly outdated.
-In the 21st Century it is imperative for students to maintain a balance of social, academic, and vocational skills that will allow them to be competitive, regardless of their career path.
-The dramatically redesigned Quincy High School achieves this goal through a combination of conceptually powerful “academies,” with a layout and design that not only supports the new educational mission but is a resource for the community as well.
+In an evolving American economy, the notion of the simple vocational/technical school was becoming outdated.
+Instead, it has become imperative for students to maintain a balance of social, academic, and vocational skills that will allow them to be competitive, regardless of their career path.

 Bridging the Gap